akrzemi1/__sandbox__/string_view_ctor.md

 or that it is "bug prone".
 When the program has no bugs, no UB will ever occur.
 When the program has a bug, one way it can manifest when it interacts with the narrow contract interface is by invoking UB.
 UB can in turn manifest in a number of ways, especially the one with dereferencing a null pointer, which has been well studied.
 First, it can be deftected by static analyzers and reported even without running the program.
-Second, because UB means anything can happen, implementations are allowed to actually specify what happens.
+Second, it can be detected by UB-sanitizers.
+Third, because UB means anything can happen, implementations are allowed to actually specify what happens.
 For instance, they can guarantee that an exception is thrown.

 UB is a symptom of a bug but is never a bug on itself.
 Widening the contracts removes UBs and therefore hides the